SWE-Exp: Experience-Driven Software Issue Resolution: Discussion

-Although experiences have been shown to enhance the ability of agent, they could also introduce misleading thoughts—particularly at the problem comprehension stage.
+We manually verified the correctness of LLM-extracted experiences on a subset of 75 instances, ensuring that the extracted experiences faithfully reflect the underlying trajectories and problem contexts.
+We then conducted targeted experiments to study different strategies for incorporating these experiences.
+We also found that, although experiences have been shown to enhance the ability of agent, they could introduce misleading thoughts—particularly at the problem comprehension stage.
 In early implementations, we allowed the \textit{Instructor} to explicitly cite comprehension experiences as part of its thinking and instructions.
-While this made the decision process interpretable, it led to too much dependence: the Instructor continued using experience even after enough environment exploration, sometimes applying inappropriate strategies.
+While this made the decision process interpretable, it led to too much dependence: the \textit{Instructor} continued using experience even after enough environment exploration, sometimes applying inappropriate strategies.
 Therefore adding experience as message context—without forcing instructor to use experiences—was the most effective, avoiding inflexible or misleading in the late issue resolution.
 This illustrates the misleading nature of experience during the comprehension stage: even when the environment has already been sufficiently explored, the agent may continue relying on past experience, leading to inappropriate strategies.
-This tendency also aligns with a broader trend observed in our quantitative evaluation in Figure~\ref{fig:exp_pass@1}: increasing the number of experiences beyond one led to a steady decline in performance.
-While a single experience boosted Pass@1 from 37.2\% to 41.6\%, adding more examples degraded performance, dropping to 39.8\% with two experiences and further declining to 39.0\% with four experiences.
+This tendency also aligns with a broader trend observed in our quantitative evaluation in Figure~\ref{fig:exp_pass1}: increasing the number of experiences beyond one led to a steady decline in performance.
+While a single experience boosted Pass@1 from 37.2\% to 42.0\%, adding more examples degraded performance, dropping to 39.8\% with two experiences and further declining to 39.0\% with four experiences.
 These results suggest that excessive experience may impair the agent's ability to focus and generalize effectively to the current issue.

 Moreover, increasing the number of past trajectories used for experience generalization tended to introduce irrelevant or conflicting information, which negatively impacted the agent's effectiveness on the current issue, as the model found it harder to focus on the most relevant information and was more likely to rely on irrelevant or confusing information.
 In contrast, modification experience showed higher robustness: since the specific direction of the modification instruction is already decided by the Instructor, the Assistant can better assess whether a given experience makes sense or not.
 Overall, providing one single relevant experience alongside the interaction history yields the best performance for the Instructor.